CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * view all **the containers (or buckets) available in your CSC project**, in which you can store encrypted sensitive data.
 The containers can be created, downloaded, deleted or shared, using the appropriate icons;

 !!! note
+    When you create a new bucket use the following suggestion to name it:

+    * Bucket names must be unique across all existing bucket in CSC storage solution

+    * Bucket names must not contain uppercase characters or underscores or non-ASCII (ä, ö etc.) characters

+    * All bucket names are public, so please do not include any confidential information in the bucket names

+    * You may, for example, use your project ID, e.g. ns2000620-raw-data-ddmmyy

+    * It is not possible to rename a bucket.

+The data is spread across various servers, which protects against disk and server failures.
+Please note: This does not protect the data from e.g. accidental deletion.
+Please make regular backups of important data.

 *  **list and select your CSC project** from the drop down menu bar (top left corner) to visualize container or data belonging to a specific project;